drewschield/rattlesnake_w_chromosome/README.md

 ### Extract candidate W chromosome scaffolds using homology

 W-linked sequences should not have stringent high-similarity hits to autosomes.
-Instead, these should either have hits to the Z chromosome or not hit anything in the male reference. <br />
+Instead, these should either have hits to the Z chromosome or not hit anything in the male reference.

 Use mashmap to compare the female and male assemblies.

 ```